RomeroBarata/dcme/README.md

 - Fisher's Discriminant Ratio (F1)
 - Volume of Overlap Region (F2)

-Unfortunately `F1` and `F2` measures are implemented only for binary data sets.
+Unfortunately the `F1` and `F2` measures are implemented only for binary data sets.
 General versions will be made available soon.

 ### Measures of Separability of Classes
 - Ratio of Average Intra/Inter Class 1-NN Distance (N2)